RetroAppleJS/RetroAppleJS.github.io/README.md

 ## Introduction

 This is a complete AppleII+ IDE toolchain with an assembler, debugger and emulator environment and CPU reference manual in one client-side JavaScript web application.
-All you need for running this application, is a browser.
-The idea is simple, retro-computing enthusiasts want to get their ideas implemented with minimal friction.
-Frustration is especially not the sort of old memories one wants to recall here, rather the beauty of 8-bit computing, it's math tricks and deceivingly simple instruction set.
+All you need for running this, is a browser.
+The idea is simple, retro-computing enthusiasts want a frictionless implementation of their ideas.
+Frustration and headaces on setting up the building blocks is especially not the sort of old memories one wants to recall.
+Enjoy the beauty of 8-bit computing on a 6502 CPU, it's math tricks and deceivingly simple instruction set.
+Alongside the development of this IDE, it is crucial to build a 6502 assembler codebase that can be edited, compiled and run and debugged seamlessly.

 ## Credits